Andrew plays Didgeridoo

 Can't forget Simon, our (go out of his way) guide to the 4 corner states - Arizona, New Mexico, Colorado & Utah.
 He provided our Ying & Yang, between the hands to the wheel, the laughs and the very few tensions.
 'Twas a tour to be blessed with sights in blue skies and friendships.

-Sedona2e) - The Days of Extreme Travel - Part 1.
+2e) - The Days of Extreme Travel - Part 1.
 LA to Pittsburgh for a 20min show and back to Espanol in New Mexico.
 That's like Perth to Adelaide & back to Albany via Kalgoolie!

-2f) - Finally to New York for sights, sound and traffic.
+The Days of Extreme Travel - Part 2.
+Morning at Ouray, hot springs in the snow, nestled high in the Rockies of Colorado after Crested Butte (pronounced Beaut) at 14,000ft, mountain passes at 11,000ft ; touch the four states; cannonball through astounding Monument Valley in the Navaho Lands till Phoenix midway down Arizona 14hrs later.
+Phew!2f) - Finally to New York for sights, sound and traffic.
 We do the Mega Show for the gathered fans on Long Island.
 Two concerts were televised to the World Wide Web shortly after arriving in US (on a wing & a prayer).
 We hit NY 2 weeks later like the waters of the flooding rain from up river - we did what we set out to do, and possibly more.

-3) - Travel Berserk.
+However after hopping on the Jet, I was feeling too light; sure enough, the little black bag had been left in the terminal.
+The stewards ring and declare the Port Authority has it.
+Should the bag not make the flight in time it will certainly be on the very next.
+And so it was, that six weeks later, while coincidental in Adelaide, I manage to locate the bag in the never, never inner linings of the baggage claims in Sydney with a confused area-coded-mobile phone number.
+All did arrive intact (though, having opened the bag to check contents, they were unable to fit Humpty together again).3) - Travel Berserk.
 Dear friend Nayia, source of my daughter's name, visits from France with her complete family of 5.
 Over ten years have passed since eyeballing.
 Despite two passing visits to Adelaide near their expected arrival time, the connection still misses.
 Finally I find a spare 24hrs and it's time to look at those gathered frequent flyer points (kept poised for family & friends).
 The bullet is bit and we rendezvous at Adelaide airport, south for lunch, talk, mingle, music, jam, laugh, babble, jam, wine, more wine, dine, blah - blah, sleep at the folks (coincidentally conveniently just up the road); walk back for a string ensemble gathering for brunch.
 We laughed & near cried as we brushed the leaves off the connecting paths of friendship between us; getting to good 1st base with the growing family with commitment to the longer road of good friends.
 Arrive back in Tamworth about 30hrs after departure.

 We did manage some short but blissful jams and of course a more refined palate from being near wine-making greatness as their awarded product prove.
 A Beaujolais for all occasions: Julienas - Hautecombe.